Noodle bowls are oh-so-satisfying. A keto teriyaki bowl? Yes, please!

 - Toss the brussel sprouts on a sheet pan with 2 tablespoons avocado oil and 1 teaspoon salt.
 Spread them out flat over the sheet pan and pop in the oven- middle rack.

-- Add 2 tablespoons of avocado oil to the skillet and brown 6 meatballs at a time, 2 minutes a side, then transfer to a sheet pan.
+- Heat a large skillet over medium heat.
+When it comes to temperature add 2 tablespoons of avocado oil to the skillet and brown 6 meatballs at a time, 2 minutes a side, then transfer to a sheet pan.
 Repeat with the remaining meatballs and then put them in the oven.

-- Bake the meatballs with the brussel sprouts for 10-15 minutes until the sauce and noodles are ready.
+- Add the meatballs to the oven, with the brussel sprouts, for 10-15 minutes until the sauce and noodles are ready.

 - Add 1 scoop gelatin to the remaining coconut aminos and let it sit until it gels up solid.